streetpea/chiaki-ng/README.md

 ![Screenshot](assets/screenshot.png)

+## Project Status

+As all relevant features are implemented, this project is considered to be finished and in maintenance mode only.
+No major updates are planned and contributions are only accepted in special cases.

 ## Installing

 You can either download a pre-built release or build Chiaki from source.

 ### Downloading a Release

-Builds are provided for Linux, Android, macOS and Windows.
+Builds are provided for Linux, Android, macOS, Nintendo Switch and Windows.

 You can download them [here](https://git.sr.ht/~thestr4ng3r/chiaki/refs).